 The University of North Florida’s Transportation and Logistics Program offers a unique and rewarding program for students electing to major in transportation and logistics.
-The program prepares students for challenging careers in supply chain management, international logistics, transportation, and physical distribution.
-Many graduates of the Program have accepted positions with local logistics firms as well as with major corporations located across the country.
+The program prepares students for challenging careers in supply chain management, international logistics, transportation, and physical distribution in domestic and international settings.
+Many graduates of the Program have accepted positions with local and regional logistics firms as well as with major corporations located throughout the country.
 The Program has received considerable state, national, and international recognition.
 The University of North Florida has designated the program as one of only six Flagship programs so identified on campus.
-The program is nationally ranked in its field in the USA, placing it among top-tier research universities nationally, and is one of the few non-doctoral-granting institutions in the field.
+The program is nationally recognized in its field in the USA, placing it among top-tier research universities nationally, and is one of the few non-doctoral-granting institutions in the field.
 Recent research placed the program in the top 25 in terms of thought leadership in the discipline, as measured by the last 40 years of publications in that journal.
-Program graduates are automatically certified (upon application, by blanket waiver) by the American Society of Transportation & Logistics – a recognition of curriculum quality granted to only 25 programs nationwide.
+Program graduates are automatically certified (upon application, by blanket waiver) by the American Society of Transportation & Logistics – a recognition of curriculum quality granted to only 28 programs nationwide.
 The Florida Board of Regents selected the UNF Transportation and Logistics Program as one of the initial five programs to receive the Florida Legislature’s “Programs of Distinction” emphasis within the State University System.
 The Board of Regents further recognized the Program by designating it as one of the university system’s “Centers for Excellence.”
 These distinctions provide many opportunities for the Transportation and Logistics Program to develop innovative approaches for transportation and logistics education and community service.

 All students seeking a BBA degree with a major in Transportation and Logistics must meet all of the requirements for that degree, including the prerequisites and the 21 credit hours common to all majors.
-The Transportation and Logistics major also offers significant flexibility for students to double major in other business programsin order to obtain a competitive advantage in the job market due to the high demand for logistics graduates.
+The Transportation and Logistics major also offers significant flexibility for students to double major in other business programs in order to obtain a competitive advantage in the job market due to the high demand for logistics graduates.

 Transportation and Logistics Curriculum